BasileBron/Linear-Algebra/README.md

 **i.e** You can prove this mathematically by scaling each of this vector by a constant and if one of the content is not equals to zero then the set is linearly dependent.
 (c1*[1,2]+c2[3,2]+c3[2,1])

+there is also another way to do it **i.g** if you can make one vector of the set by combination of the two other, then the vector is linearly dependent and can be deleted of the set without affecting the span of the vectors

 [example on linearly dependence](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/linear-independence/v/more-on-linear-independence)

 ##### Linear independent